“book chat” note-taking guides

 What more could students want than a book about sex, crime, and violence?
 Elliott Gorn’s account of John Dillinger’s bank-robbing bonanza in 1933 and 1934 has all of it, and manages to teach students a thing or two about the Great Depression.
 The beauty of this book is that it focuses as much on the public’s reaction to Dillinger as on Dillinger himself, and in doing so draws important parallels between the economic crises of the 1930s and 2000s.
 I have assigned this book many times, and student feedback has been overwhelmingly positive.

-for freedom’s sake: the life of fannie lou hamer (c.
-Kai lee)
+for freedom’s sake: the life of fannie lou hamer (chana lee)

-This biography of Fannie Lou Hamer, one of America’s most important civil rights leaders, is a perennial favorite among students.
+This biography of Fannie Lou Hamer, one of America’s most important civil rights leaders, receives consistent praise from students.
 Chana Kai Lee traces Hamer’s emergence as an champion for voting rights and economic justice in Mississippi and beyond, using the activist’s life to highlight the often forgotten links between struggles for racial and economic equality.
 She does an superb job describing the role of the Student Nonviolent Coordinating Committee in cultivating grassroots activists who, like Hamer, came from extreme poverty, as well as Hamer’s role in challenging the racist leadership of the Democratic Party during the 1960s.

 Alice paul: equality for women (christine lunardini)

-Rebecca dickinson: independence for a new england woman (marla r. miller)
+Rebecca dickinson: independence for a new england woman (marla miller)

 Marla Miller’s biography of Rebecca Dickinson, an unmarried dressmaker who lived in New England during the colonial era and early Republic, is admittedly less captivating than most others I assign.
 However, I still recommend it for women’s or labor history courses, as Miller does a phenomenal job of using Dickinson’s diary to show how women of the era shaped the workplace and often thought critically about the institution of marriage.
 (Note-taking guide coming soon!)